-Students also have the option of participating in the Indoor Guard during the winter months.
+Students have the option of participating in the Indoor Guard during the winter months.
 It is also possible for instrumental students to participate in Color Guard.
 Students are usually asked to attend meetings before the school year is over and are expected to attend practices beginning in July and participate in Band Camp, held the last two weeks of August.

-Draper Theatre Workshop
+Draper Theater Workshop

 Get involved in a school play – center stage or behind the scenes.
 Mohon Masque’s big spring musical involves students in elementary grades through high school.
 Tryouts and rehearsals are announced at least a week in advance to give students time to prepare.
 Even if acting, singing and dancing aren’t for you, there are many other ways to get involved in the plays.
-Stage crew, set building, costumes, fundraising and lighting are just a few of the behind-the-scenes opportunities for students.
+Stage crew, set building, costumes, fund-raising and lighting are just a few of the behind-the-scenes opportunities for students.